shariqkhalilahmed/G2_SnapchatFilters/README.md

 Acknowledgements
 ----------------
-- The design is utilizes the Nexys Video HDMI Demo as a base which can be found here: https://reference.digilentinc.com/learn/programmable-logic/tutorials/nexys-video-hdmi-demo/start
+- The design utilizes the Nexys Video HDMI Demo as a base which can be found here: https://reference.digilentinc.com/learn/programmable-logic/tutorials/nexys-video-hdmi-demo/start
 - Since Nexys Video HDMI Demo uses Xilinx Microblaze and LogiCore IPs as well as Digilent's own RGBtoDVI and DVItoRGB IPs, our design by default makes use of these
-- The software developed for the microblaze processor is also based on the videodemo project in the Nexys Video HDMI Demo
+- The software developed for the microblaze processor is based on the videodemo project from the Nexys Video HDMI Demo as well